 How to enable/disable TRIM on a Windows computer

 - Use the Windows key + X keyboard shortcut to bring up the Power User menu, and select Windows Powershell (Admin).

 - To enable TRIM, enter the following command in the Powershell window, then press Enter:

 To disable TRIM (if somehow you want to do that), use the same command but substitute 0 with 1

 fsutil behavior set DisableDeleteNotify 1

-And that’s it.
-Now you can rest assured you’ve taken the necessary steps to make sure your SSD will work well and last on your Windows computer.
+And that's it.
+You can rest assured you've taken the necessary steps to ensure your SSD will work well and last on your Windows computer.

 How to work with the SSD TRIM command on a Mac

-That’s because all new MACs come with an SSD internal drive with TRIM already turned on by default.
-For most of them, you can’t even change upgrade the storage at all.
+All new MACs come with an SSD internal drive with TRIM already turned on by default.
+You can't even change or upgrade the internal storage for most of them.

 Checking SSD TRIM on a Mac